 The NEA is essential.
 The NEA reaches every Congressional district, supporting programs that reflect the full spectrum of American communities—from rural arts initiatives and veterans’ healing programs to youth education, local festivals, and the preservation of our cultural heritage.
 These cancellations take away what brings people together, weaken the local programs that help communities thrive, and go against the values that hold us together as a country.

 Advocacy Ask 1: Kansans are encouraged to communicate with their federal representatives regarding general funding and agency support for the National Endowment for the Arts.
-The ask is for a $209 million dollar allocation for the agency.
+The ask is for a $209 million dollar allocation for the National Endowment for the Arts before Jun 23, 2025

 Advocacy Ask 2: Kansans are encouraged to communicate with their federal representatives regarding the termination of NEA grants.
 The grants terminated were Congressionally approved in previous fiscal years and the funding goes directly to benefit Kansas communities.